LSEG-API-Samples/Example.DataLibrary.Python/README.md

 ### **Delivery**

 The *Delivery* examples target the interfaces defined within the lowest abstraction layer of the library.
 The examples provide core level services including logging and WebSocket customization.
 In addition, different delivery service examples such as Request/Reply data endpoints and real-time streaming data.

+The examples should be used in conjunction with the **Tutorials** and **Documentation** available on the [Refinitiv Developer Portal](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python)